 If nothing is backing the coin, what enforces its price?

-Liquid (BAY) and Reserve (BAY) hold independent market values and can create trade markets:
+Due to their difference in liquidity, Liquid (BAY) and Reserve (BAY) have different market values and can be trade in different markets.

 - Liquid (BAY) traded against other crypto or fiat pairings

 - Reserve (BAYR) traded against other crypto or fiat pairings

 - Liquid (BAY) / Reserve (BAYR) direct trade pairing

 Imagine that you’re very thirsty, with a group of people in a hot desert.
 What would you (as a buyer) pay more for: Pure Liquid water you can drink immediately?
 Or a Reserve block of ice that takes months to melt before becoming drinkable?

 The Dynamic Peg effectively adjusts the supply of Liquid BAY according to how many people want to buy it, and the rest is Reserved for future use.
 It knows how many people want to buy or sell, because everyone casts their own vote, representing their thirst (demand).

 This directly connects the price of Liquid BAY to volume of people buying it.